For a list of South Carolina economic development agencies that can help with the site selection process, visit our Online Site Seekers’ Guide.

 Fee-in-lieu of Property Taxes (FILOT): May be offered at the discretion of a county for companies with a total investment of $2.5 million or greater on new buildings and equipment.
 Property that has previously been subject to South Carolina property taxes is not eligible for the fee unless a company is investing an additional $45 million in the project beyond the price of the property.
 A negotiated FILOT could lower the assessment ratio from 10.5% to as low as 6% and either lock the current millage rate or adjust it every five years for up to 30 years.
 For certain large projects—such as $400 million in investment or $150 million in investment and 125 jobs—assessment ratios as low as 4% may be negotiated.
 Under the FILOT, personal property depreciates at a prescribed rate, while real property stays at cost for the life of the fee, except that with county consent, manufacturing real property in a FILOT may be taxed at fair market value as determined by a Department of Revenue appraisal and may be re-appraised every five years.
 Additionally, property that is placed in service to replace existing fee property may be subject to the fee as well.
 As a general rule, property can be subject to a FILOT for up to 30 years.

-Job Development Credit: Qualifying businesses may set aside from employees’ State withholding up to 5% of gross employee wages (the “Job Development Credits”) for a period of 10-15 years and may use such Credits to reimburse themselves for paying certain project costs.
+Job Development Credit: Qualifying businesses may receive a refund of a portion of State withholding tax liability (the “Job Development Credits”) for a period of 10-15 years and may use such refund to reimburse themselves for paying certain project costs.
 Eligible costs include expenditures for acquiring and improving, and in certain cases leasing, real property; utility improvements; fixed transportation facilities; pollution control equipment; and employee training and the facilities therefor.
+The amount of the refund is based on the wage of each job and the tier ranking of the county in which the business is located.

 To be eligible to apply for the Job Development Credit, a company must: meet the requirements of a manufacturing and processing, corporate office, warehouse and distribution, research and development, agribusiness, or tourism facility as required for the Jobs Tax Credit and create at least 10 new, full-time jobs.
 A service-related facility may qualify by meeting certain additional job number and wage thresholds.
 The company must provide full-time employees with a benefits package that includes a comprehensive health plan and pay at least 50% of an eligible employee¹s cost of health plan premiums, pay a non-refundable $4,000 application fee, receive a positive cost/benefit certification (the project is of greater benefit than cost to the state) from the Coordinating Council, and pay a $500 annual renewal fee.
 The company must enter into a Revitalization Agreement with the Coordinating Council for Economic Development and meet the investment and job creation commitments set forth in the application before it can begin collecting.

-Port Volume Increase Credit: A possible credit against income taxes or withholding taxes to manufacturers, distributors, or entities engaged in freight forwarding, freight handling, goods processing, cross docking, transloading or wholesaling of goods that use state port facilities and increase base port cargo volume by 5% over base-year totals.
-To qualify, a company must have 75 net tons of non-containerized cargo, 385 cubic meters, or 10 loaded TEUs transported through a SC port for their base year.
-The total amount of tax credits allowed to all qualifying companies is limited to $8 million per calendar year.
+Port Volume Increase Credit: A possible credit against income taxes or withholding taxes to manufacturers, distributors, or entities engaged in freight forwarding, freight handling, goods processing, cross docking, transloading or wholesaling of goods that use state port facilities and increase base port cargo volume by at least 5% over base-year totals.
+To qualify, a company must have at least 75 net tons of non-containerized cargo, 385 cubic meters, or 10 loaded TEUs transported through a SC port for their base year.
+The total amount of tax credits allowed to all qualifying companies is limited to $15 million per calendar year.

 Research & Development Tax Credit: A credit equal to 5% of the taxpayer’s qualified research expenses in the state.
 The credit taken in any one taxable year may not exceed 50% of the company¹s remaining tax liability after all other credits have been applied.
 Any unused portion of the credit can be carried forward for 10 years from the date of the qualified expenditure.